The delivery test: is this a Chou draft?

 Avoid Chou into tanky bruiser stacks with no clear pick target.
 Avoid him into heavy shield comps (Esmeralda, Lolita) where the burst combo gets absorbed before the damage lands.
-Avoid him when the enemy roam is Diggie, because Time Journey gives 2 seconds of Control Immunity and a 650+ shield on a 76-second cooldown, which cleanses your kick instantly and makes the whole game plan worthless.
+Avoid him when the enemy roam is Diggie, because Time Journey gives 2 seconds of Control Immunity and a shield that cleanses your kick instantly, making the whole game plan worthless.
 Avoid him against Minsitthar, whose ult disables every dash in Chou's kit for anyone standing inside the field.
+Avoid him against Phoveus, whose passive Astaros Eye fires a shield-and-slow projectile at any enemy who dashes or blinks nearby, punishing every step of Chou's S1 chain.

 If you cannot name who you plan to kick, Chou is not the right pick.